pythoninthegrass/common-sense-big-o/README.md

 - [ ] Implement algorithms from remaining book chapters
 - [ ] Add warmup runs to account for Python interpreter optimization
 - [ ] Create interactive terminal UI for algorithm and input size selection
+- [ ] Improve test result accuracy (binary search is so fast that small variance in test results due to external factors can cause outliers)
 - [ ] Switch from venv to uv

 ### Algorithms To Implement